gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 On the outgoing direction, once the SCTP stack has created the unprotected SCTP packet payload containing control and/or DATA chunks, that payload will be sent to the DTLS protection Operator to be protected.
-The format of the protected payloadis a DTLS 1.3 record encapsulated in a DTLS chunk.
+The format of the protected payload is a DTLS 1.3 record encapsulated in a DTLS chunk.

 The SCTP protection operator performs protection operations on the whole unprotected SCTP packet payload, i.e., all chunks after the SCTP common header.
-Information protection is kept during the lifetime of the association and no information is sent unprotected except than the initial SCTP handshake, the SCTP common header, the SCTP DTLS chunk header and the SHUTDOWN-COMPLETE chunk.
+Information protection is kept during the lifetime of the association and no information is sent unprotected except than the initial SCTP handshake, initial DTLS handshake, the SCTP common header, the SCTP DTLS chunk header and the SHUTDOWN-COMPLETE chunk.

 SCTP DTLS chunk capability is agreed by the peers at the initialization of the SCTP association.
-Once the
+Until the DTLS protection has been keyed only plain text key-management traffic using a special PPID may be flow, no ULP traffic.
+The key management function uses an API to key the DTLS protection operation function.
+Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well a periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defied in a sepearte document
-SCTP association is established, the SCTP endpoints may start sending DTLS records in SCTP DATA chunks containing the DTLS connection initial handshake.
+{{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.

 When the endpoint authentication and key establishment has been completed, the association is considered to be secured and the ULP is informed about that.
 From this time on it's possible for the ULPs to exchange data securely.

 DTLS chunks will never be retransmitted, retransmission is implemented by SCTP endpoint at chunk level as in the legacy.
-Duplicated DTLS chunks will result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP endpoint in the same way a duplicated SCTP packet with those SCTP chunks would have been.
+DTLS replay protection will be used to supress duplicated DTLS chunks, however a failure to prevent replay will only result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP endpoint in the same way a duplicated SCTP packet with those SCTP chunks would have been.

 ## DTLS Considerations {#DTLS-engines}

 DTLS 1.3 is assumed to be implemented by a key handler and a protection operator.
 The key handler implements the key management by means of handshake, it's properly configured using secrets.
-The way DTLS 1.3 is configured with secrets is not part of the current document.
+The way DTLS 1.3 is configured with secrets is part of the another document
+{{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
 The DTLS protection operator is the encryption engine of DTLS 1.3, it's configured with the needed keys by the key handler.

 SCTP DTLS chunk directly exploits DTLS 1.3 protection operator by requesting protection and unprotection of a buffer, in particular the